 - 1. CMD1 is valid command for the Thin (1.4mm) Standard Size SD Memory Card only if used after re-initializing a card (not after power on reset). - 2.
 The default block length is as specified in the CSD. - 3.
 The data transferred shall not cross a physical block boundary unless READ_BLK_MISALIGN is set in the CSD. - 4.
 The data transferred shall not cross a physical block boundary unless WRITE_BLK_MISALIGN is set in the CSD. - 5.
 R1b: R1 response with an optional trailing busy signal - 6.
 32 write protection bits (representing 32 write protect groups starting at the specified address) followed by 16 CRC bits are transferred in a payload format via the data line.
 The last (least significant) bit of the protection bits corresponds to the first addressed group.
 If the addresses of the last groups are outside the valid range, then the corresponding write protection bits shall be set to zero - 7.
 RD/WR: "1" the Host shall get a block of data from the card. - "0" the host sends block of data to the card. - 8.
 This command was added in spec version 1.10 - 9.
 This command is added in spec version 2.00 - 10.
-The unit of "data address" in argument is byte for Standard Capacity SD Memory Card and block (512 bytes) for High Capacity SD Memory Card.
+SDSC Card (CCS=0) uses byte unit address and SDHC and SDXC Cards (CCS=1) use block unit address (512 bytes unit).